mxsm/document/Java/JSE/并发和多线程/AQS.md

         while (pred.waitStatus > 0)
             node.prev = pred = pred.prev;

-        // predNext is the apparent node to unsplice.
-CASes below will
-        // fail if not, in which case, we lost race vs another cancel
-        // or signal, so no further action is necessary.
         Node predNext = pred.next;

-        // Can use unconditional write instead of CAS here.
-        // After this atomic step, other Nodes can skip past us.
-        // Before, we are free of interference from other threads. node.waitStatus = Node.CANCELLED;
+        node.waitStatus = Node.CANCELLED;

         // If we are the tail, remove ourselves.